Using File Specs

 Overview

-To achieve complex file manipulations you may require several CLI commands.
-For example, you may need to upload several different sets of files to different repositories.
-To simplify the implementation of these complex manipulations, you can apply JFrog CLI download, upload, move, copy and delete commands with JFrog Artifactory using --spec option to replace the inline command arguments and options.
+To perform complex file operations, you may need to use several CLI commands.
+For example, you might need to upload different sets of files to different repositories.
+To simplify these complex operations, use the JFrog CLI download, upload, move, copy, and delete commands with the --spec option.
+This option uses a File Spec to replace inline command arguments and options.
 Similarly, you can create and update release bundles by providing the --spec command option.
-Each command uses an array of file specifications in JSON format with a corresponding schema as described in the sections below.
-Note that if any of these commands are issued using both inline options and the file specs, then the inline options override their counterparts specified in the file specs.

 File Spec Schemas